Captum

 dlrm = dlrm.to(device)

-Since the actual test dataset is pretty large and requires pre-processing, we preprocessed a small portion of it and stored as batches in two 'pt' files so that it is easy for us to work with them.
+Since the actual test dataset is pretty large and requires preprocessing, we preprocessed a small portion of it and stored as batches in two 'pt' files so that it is easier for us to work with.
 The first 'pt' file, X_S_T_test_above_0999, contains 497 samples that are predicted as Clicked Ads with a high prediction score, larger than 0.999.
-The second 'pt' file, X_S_T_test, contains, 1100 samples, Ads, that aren't conditioned on the prediction scores.
+The second 'pt' file, X_S_T_test, contains 1100 samples, Ads that aren't conditioned on the prediction scores.

 In [6]: